Pippin (musical): Act 1

-The Players express the battle through song and dance, with the Leading Player and two lead dancers in the middle (performing Bob Fosse's famous "Manson Trio") whilst depictions of violence and dismemberment occur behind them ("Glory").
-Charlemagne declares victory, and leads his army off to the next battle, eager for more glory.
-A disillusioned Pippin has a cynical discussion with the severed head of an enemy soldier, recognizing the futility of battle.
-He flees to the countryside as the Leading Player sings of the pleasures of a free and easy life ("Simple Joys").
-There, Berthe, his paternal grandmother, exiled by Fastrada, tells Pippin to stop worrying about his future, and rather to enjoy the pleasures and comforts of the present ("No Time at All").
+The Players express the battle through song and dance, with the Leading Player and two lead dancers in the middle (performing Bob Fosse's famous "Manson Trio") and the actual violence in the background ("Glory").
+Charlemagne declares victory and leads his army off to the next battle.
+A disillusioned Pippin has a cynical discussion with an enemy soldier's severed head, recognizing the futility of war.
+He flees to the countryside as the Leading Player sings of the pleasures of a free and easy life ("Simple Joys"), then meets with Berthe, his paternal grandmother, exiled by Fastrada.
+She tells Pippin to stop worrying about his future and enjoy the pleasures and comforts of the present ("No Time at All").
 Pippin takes this advice to heart and searches for more lighthearted pastimes.
-He begins to enjoy many meaningless sexual encounters, but it soon becomes overwhelming and Pippin forces all the women away ("With You"), discovering that relationships without love leave you feeling "empty and vacant".
+He enjoys many sexual encounters but soon becomes overwhelmed by their meaninglessness and forces all the women away ("With You").

-The Leading Player enters and talks with the now exhausted Pippin, suggesting that fulfillment can be found in fighting against his father's tyrannical ways.
-He agrees, and becomes the leader of a revolution against his father.
-Fastrada learns of Pippin's plan, and she takes advantage of it by devising a plan of her own— if Pippin either successfully kills Charlemagne, or fails and is arrested for treason, Lewis will be next in line for the throne either way.
+The Leading Player suggests to Pippin that fulfillment can be found in fighting against Charlemagne's tyrannical ways, and Pippin plots a revolution against his father.
+Fastrada learns of Pippin's plan and devises one of her own: if Pippin either successfully kills Charlemagne, or fails and is arrested for treason, Lewis will be next in line for the throne either way.
 She manipulates Charlemagne into going to his annual prayer early, and she tells Pippin that he will be at the chapel unarmed ("Spread a Little Sunshine").
-At the royal chapel at Arles, Pippin confronts his father, who justifies his cruelty and tyranny as being necessary tools to achieve peace and prosperity for the realm.
-He dismissively tells Pippin to do what he must.
-Pippin assassinates his father, and the people bow to their new king, rejoicing that the tyranny has come to an end ("Morning Glow").
-The Leading Player mentions to the audience that they will break for now, but to expect a thoroughly thrilling finale.
+At the royal chapel at Arles, Pippin confronts his father, who justifies his cruelty and tyranny as necessary to achieve peace and prosperity for the realm.
+He then resigns to his fate, and after Pippin assassinates him, the people rejoice and bow to their new king ("Morning Glow").
+The Leading Player informs the audience that the actors will break for now, but assures them they will enjoy the finale.